redFrik/udk12-Back_to_basics/udk141127/README.md

 http://www.idiotinside.com/2014/09/04/string-processing-in-python/

-save this as frogs.py and then run it with ´python frogs.py´
+save the below as frogs.py and then run it with `python frogs.py`. it will create a file called frogtest.txt with the resulting ascii graphics.
 ```
 #!/usr/bin/python
 f= file("frogtest.txt", "w")